senselabs/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

-A three letter prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
-For any official raywenderlich.com books, starter kits, or tutorials, the prefix 'RWT' should be used.
+If creating an SDK, a three letter prefix should always be used for class names and constants.
+For example, in the SLCloudKit SDK, the prefix 'CLK' should be used.

 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.